Past Events

 - Location: Nuffield College, University of Oxford, Oxford (UK)

-The post-election workshop is an opportunity to critically assess the various data collection and modeling strategies employed for pre-election estimates of the vote share of the major U.S. presidential candidates over the course of the campaign.
-Leading pollsters from academia and industry will critically assess the state of pre-election polling in the aftermath of the 2024 Presidential Elections.
+The post-election workshop was an opportunity to critically assess the various data collection and modeling strategies employed for pre-election estimates of the vote share of the major U.S. presidential candidates over the course of the campaign.
+Leading pollsters from academia and industry critically assessed the state of pre-election polling in the aftermath of the 2024 Presidential Elections.